ibm-functions/runtime-python/README.md

 # This repository is no longer maintained.
-IBM Cloud Functions reached end of life and this fork is no longer active.
+IBM Cloud Functions reached end of life and this repository is no longer active.

 For Apache OpenWhisk visit: [https://github.com/apache/openwhisk](https://github.com/apache/openwhisk).